kohlidevops/DevOpsProjects/DevOpsProject1.md

 let's save and finish to continue the jenkins

-**To install a Maven on jenkins-slave machine using ansible playbook**
+**4. To install a Maven on jenkins-slave machine using ansible playbook**

 Refer - https://dlcdn.apache.org/maven/maven-3/